Peck's personal Web site

 Perhaps most people journeying southward over the Simplon Pass into Italy by train, and idling in the station here at the highway- and railroad-side of the town, facing the wide dry-gravel bottoms of the Toce river, exclaim "come on, let's get this thing rolling".

-We've just been beneficiaries of 4 days in Ferrara and 4 days in Ravenna, and Kristin, determined to correct my misconceptions about Domodossola, has booked us into an overnight stop on the way home to Switzerland.
+We've just been beneficiaries of 4 days in Ferrara and 4 days in Ravenna, and Kristin, to correct my misconceptions about Domodossola, has booked us into an overnight stop on the way home.
 This is the Milan rail station -- we've made it this far from Ravenna (via Bologna) and are poised to start up towards the Alps.

 Kristin, an experienced train-awaiter